Namaeus/Codesign_ReadMe/cd_garage.md

 `/impound`  - Use the built in vehicle impound system to impound a vehicle.

-`/transfervehicle (targetID)`  - Use the built in vehicle transfer system to transfer a vehicle to another player.
+`/transfervehicle (playerid)`  - Use the built in vehicle transfer system to transfer a vehicle to another player.

 `/checkmiles`  - Use the built in mileage system to check the mileage of the vehicle you are in.

-`/garagespace (add) (serverid)`  - If using garage space limt, players with defined jobs can sell garage slots to other players.
+`/garagespace (add) (playerid)`  - If using garage space limit, players with defined jobs can sell garage slots to other players.

-`/jobcar`  - Use the built in job vehicle garages to spawn vehicles for certain jobs.
+`/vehicle-add (playerid)`  - (Staff only) Add the vehicle you are currently sat inside to a players garage.

+`/vehicle-delete (playerid)`  - (Staff only) Delete the vehicle you are currently sat inside from the database.

+`/vehicle-plate (playerid)`  - (Staff only) Change the plate of the vehicle you are currently sat inside.
+This will also allow you to set custom plates such as [  TEST  ].
+These custom plates must be in capitals and must be 8 characters long including whitespaces.

 ## Events
-Again, these events are completely optional, and there for you if you wish to use them.The top 3 events are already used in chat commands.
+Again, these events are completely optional, and there for you if you wish to use them.
+The top 3 events are already used in chat commands.

 `TriggerEvent('cd_garage:checkmileage')` - To check the vehicles mileage instead of using the chat command. *(client event)*

-`TriggerEvent('cd_garage:ImpoundVehicle')` - To impound vehicles instead of using the impount chat command. *(client event)*
+`TriggerEvent('cd_garage:ImpoundVehicle')` - To impound vehicles instead of using the impound chat command. *(client event)*

-`TriggerEvent('cd_garage:TransferVehicle', targetID)` - To transfer a vehicle instead of using the chat command.
+`TriggerEvent('cd_garage:TransferVehicle', playerid)` - To transfer a vehicle instead of using the chat command.
 You must send the players server id. *(client event)*

 `TriggerServerEvent('cd_garage:SaveAllMiles')` - This event can be triggered 1 minute before a server restart to force save the mileage of every players vehicles. (server event)

 ## Notes
-- Any resources which send the plate from the client to server, you will need to replace `ESX.Math.Trim` with `tostring` (eg.,`tostring(GetVehicleNumberPlateText(vehicle))`.
+- Any resources (such as vehicle shops, vehicle locking, vehicle keys) which send the plate from the client to server, you will need to replace `ESX.Math.Trim` with `tostring` (eg.,`tostring(GetVehicleNumberPlateText(vehicle))`.

 ## Is the resource not working as expected?
 - Firstly always make sure the resource has started correctly.
 Check for obvious error prints.
 Then check the server console prints for a blue print saying `Authorised Successfully` and check for a client sided print saying `Successful`.